 - use or distribute tools or devices designed or used for compromising security or whose use is otherwise unauthorized, such as password guessing programs, decoders, password gatherers, keystroke loggers, analyzers, cracking tools, packet sniffers, encryption circumvention devices, or Trojan Horse programs.
 Unauthorized port scanning is strictly prohibited;

-- copy, distribute, or sublicense any proprietary software provided in connection with the Broadband Service by CTC or any third party, except that you may make one copy of each software program for back-up purposes only;
+- copy, distribute, or sublicense any proprietary software provided in connection with the Broadband Service by CTG or any third party, except that you may make one copy of each software program for back-up purposes only;

 - distribute programs that make unauthorized changes to software (cracks);

 - use or run dedicated, stand-alone equipment or servers from the Premises that provide network content or any other services to anyone outside of your Premises local area network (“Premises LAN”), also commonly referred to as public services or servers.
 Examples of prohibited equipment and servers include, but are not limited to, e-mail, Web hosting, file sharing, and proxy services and servers;

 - use or run programs from the Premises that provide network content or any other services to anyone outside of your Premises LAN;